 Tibetan climate is harsh, and you will need warm clothes for when it is cold, and waterproofs for rain.
 In summer, cycling gear is fine, as long as you have warm clothes for when you stop, or at night, as the night-time temperature can drop below freezing even in the summer.
 And it is important to remember to warm up before you start the day, and stretch after the day is over, to reduce the chance of muscle cramps, which can occur more in the higher altitude.

-Travel Documents Needed
+Travel Documents Needed for Travelling from Kathmandu to Lhasa

 Before you can travel from Nepal to Tibet, you need to get your Group Tourist Visa and Tibet Travel Permit.
 Tourist travel in Tibet is not allowed without a proper visa, travel permit, driver, and private vehicle.
 Our tour operator can help you apply for your visa, and will send you the relevant paperwork needed in Kathmandu.
 It takes around 5-7 working days to receive the travel permit, and around two working days to receive the visa for travel into Tibet.